Blaze349/Jekyll-Mono/_posts/2017-04-17-Python--the-real-problem.md

 I've been contemplating about why I don't like programming in python.
-I don't mind using python for shell scripting, its much better than bash scripting and with PyPi is super fast.
+I don't mind using python for shell scripting; it's more elegant than bash scripting and when use with PyPi it is super fast.
-But for general coding I find it difficult to read and write.
+**But**, for general programming, it is difficult to read and write.

 Look at this code below:
 ```python